Aurelas/Interactive-Server-Project/README.md

 # Project Title: Interactive-Server-Project
 # Team Name: Ken's Bold Team
+###Update: Milestone 2
+To run our tool, open and run the code in InteractiveTestJB.rkt.
+It will automatically open the application in a new window.

+New features of this version:
+  4 Pages of Information Pulled from the site
+  Click on player names to view their individual stats.
+  Click on games to view more detailed stats *WIP* "Trending Players" - Display on first page.
+This is a complex algorithm that tracks how well AND consistant players have been recently.
+The 3 most consistant players recently are shown on the first page.

 ### Statement
 In this project, we will create an interactive display of hockey-stats for JBrown's beer-league team.